-I recently had the great joy to spend a week at the beach with my family.
-It was a vacation full of simple sweet pleasures: early morning walks by the ocean, jersey peaches fresh from the farmer’s market, big belly laughs over board games and terrible jokes, and luxuriating in the salt air on the porch at night.
+My favorite times are the ones spent by the sea.
+Beach life is full of simple sweet pleasures: early morning walks by the ocean, jersey peaches fresh from the farmer’s market, big belly laughs over board games and terrible jokes, and luxuriating in the salt air on the porch at night.

 I have known since high school that I feel my best by the sea.
 I feel calm, energized, and capable with the salt air in my lungs.
 Dipping my toes into the ocean early in the morning is like a small baptism, washing away the sins of self-doubt, chaos, and frustration that so easily slip into my everyday life.
 I feel inspired: ideas for projects flow, schemes for classes, workshops, and programs creep relentlessly (yet gently) into my brain, plans for performances, blog posts, and books take shape.

-Coming back from the beach, armed with a notebook full of ideas, some fully formed, some simply sketched, I feel both ready to tackle them all and completely unprepared to do so.
+Coming back from the seashore, always armed with a notebook full of ideas, some fully formed, some simply sketched, I feel both ready to tackle them all and completely unprepared to do so.
 For a long time I thought that bringing the beach back to me would somehow help me get over that unprepared feeling.
 If I filled my home with enough shells and ocean scented candles, I could trick my psyche into somehow thinking I was still ocean side, and therefore somehow more able to make my seadreams a reality.
-On this trip, however, I realized that it wasn’t necessarily the location that brought out my prolific, creative, ambitious side, but how I treated myself when I was there.
+Lately, however, I’ve realized that it wasn’t necessarily the location that brought out my prolific, creative, ambitious side, but how I treat myself when I am there.

 I am nicer to myself at the beach.
 I don’t know if it is the pace of life or the way the tide ebs and flows or the mix of warm sun and cool breeze, but it changes the way I think about my goals, my desires, my place in the world.
 Being at the shore softens me, and creativity soaks into my new squishy self like a sponge.
 I absorb it, and am filled with the desire to wring myself out, to share it with others.
 I am generous by the sea.

-So on the edge of this new school year, as I see my calendar fill up with orientations, meetings, back to school nights, rehearsals, deadlines, and duties, I want to offer my “Shore-Inspired” Resolutions for keep my creativity (and sanity) alive:
+So on the edge of this new school year, as I see my calendar fill up with orientations, meetings, back to school nights, rehearsals, deadlines, and duties, I want to offer my 10 rules for creativity, inspired by the seashore:

 1.)
 I will breathe.
 Deeply, and without apologies.
 No matter what the air smells like.